Alex Murdaugh goes on trial in 2021 killings of wife, son - NewsBreak

 Alex Murdaugh goes on trial in 2021 killings of wife, son

-As his life unraveled over the past two years, disgraced South Carolina attorney Alex Murdaugh didn't fight giving up his law license and admitted plenty of mistakes tied to missing client money and a financial mess that led to 100 criminal charges .
+WALTERBORO, S.C.
+(AP) — As his life unraveled over the past two years, disgraced South Carolina attorney Alex Murdaugh didn’t fight giving up his law license and admitted plenty of mistakes tied to missing client money and a financial mess that led to 100 criminal charges.

 But he has adamantly insisted, from the moment he found the bodies of his wife and youngest son shot multiple times at the family’s estate in June 2021, that he was not the killer.
 Soon, it will be up to 12 jurors to decide if they agree.

-Jury selection began Monday morning as prosecutors and defense attorneys sifted through some 700 summons to find 12 jurors and several alternates.
+Jury selection began Monday morning as prosecutors and defense attorneys sifted through some 700 summons to find 12 jurors and six alternates.
 More than 200 people were brought in for a first round of questioning that lasted nearly three hours, but only about 30 were qualified for the pool of potential jurors.
-More potential jurors were pulled from a second panel Monday afternoon.

 State agents investigated for 13 months before charging Murdaugh with two counts of murder in July, and a judge has set aside three weeks for the trial.
 Murdaugh, who has been in jail on financial crimes charges since October 2021, insisted on the trial as soon as possible.